 Powered by:Richstars entertainment productions

-*The protagonist's journey leaving home or arriving somewhere new.
+*The protagonist's journey leaving home or arriving

 *Every story should have love and tragedy.